Technion-Kishony-lab/quibbler/docs/Inverse-assignments.rst

 Combining inverse assignments with graphics-driven assignments readily creates interactive GUI for parameter specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By combining inverse assignment with [[graphics-driven
-assignment|Graphics]] we can easily create intuitive and interactive
+By combining inverse assignment with :doc:`Graphics` we can easily create
-graphical user interface for parameter specification.
-This combination
+intuitive and interactive graphical user interface for parameter
-is particularly powerful in cases where an upstream parameter is
+specification.
+This combination is particularly powerful in cases where
-transformed into one or more different, yet inherently dependent,
+an upstream parameter is transformed into one or more different, yet
-representations.
-In such cases, changing any of these representations
+inherently dependent, representations.
+In such cases, changing any of
-will affect the source parameter, by inverse assignment, and thereby
+these representations will affect the source parameter, by inverse
-affect all other dependent representations.
+assignment, and thereby affect all other dependent representations.

 Consider the following example, in which we choose parameters for
 analysis of Electronic Health Records.
 In this example, we need to